 Melatonin is thought to enhance immune function through a variety of pathways.
 While research is still ongoing, it appears that melatonin exhibits some immunomodulatory activity, stimulating immune function when it’s depressed and calming immune function when it’s excessive.
 This activity supports emerging evidence showing potential benefit of melatonin for immune issues ranging from autoimmunity to infections to the natural decrease in immune function common among older adults.3,4

 Melatonin, when naturally secreted from the pineal gland, is a powerful free-radical scavenger and antioxidant.
 It works with other antioxidants to improve the overall effectiveness of each antioxidant.
 It has also been shown to be twice as active as vitamin E (another antioxidant) and a better protector against mitochondrial oxidative stress.5

-Herbal supplements and sleep practices that balance normal circadian rhythm help promote natural secretion of melatonin.
-In addition, supplemental melatonin can be used to help restore normal sleep cycles that have been disrupted.*
+Herbal supplements and sleep practices that balance normal circadian rhythms help promote the natural secretion of melatonin.
+In addition, supplemental melatonin can be used to help restore normal sleep cycles that have been disrupted.

 Melatonin supplements are best taken 30-60 minutes before bedtime.
 This timing supports normal onset of sleep by mimicking the body’s natural sleep initiation processes.

 The dosage of melatonin should be limited to physiologic doses, or around 1.5 mg.
-In general, high doses of oral melatonin (>3 mg) and time-released melatonin do not mimic the normal secretion of melatonin in the body and should be avoided.
+In general, high doses of oral melatonin (>5 mg) and time-released melatonin do not mimic the normal secretion of melatonin in the body and should be avoided.
 Note that some products contain much higher doses of melatonin which can actually be counterproductive causing morning grogginess and potentially interfere with natural melatonin production.